 Laundry-Yes, as we said before in this blog, laundry is very cheap in Thailand.
 So, you can bring fewer clothes and wash them regularly with the laundry services available.

 Jeans– It is not necessary for you to pack jeans to Thailand if you are visiting in Summer.
 They are too heavy and occupy a lot of space in your bag.

 Shoes– Do not bring your whole footwear collection to Thailand.
 One pair of shoes is more than enough as your feet will be kissed only by flip flops most of the time.
 If you are going south I suggest you bring a pair of water shoes.
 This will help you when you are going in and out of the water.

 The above is from our experience of what not to bring and to bring to Thailand.
 But, every traveler has his own way of packing things.
 Do let us know in the comments below if we have missed out on something.

-Most likely if you fly into Thailand you will be flying into Bangkok.
+Most likely if you fly into Thailand you will be flying into Bangkok or Chiang Mai.
 Make sure you stay at least one day for all the top attractions and if you are a first timer to Thailand, read our blog on where to go in Thailand and what best you can do there!